(1)A registration expires on the date shown on the

 Commission in connection with a renewal application is grounds for

-disciplinary action under§1101.653 of the Act.
+disciplinary action under §1101.653 of the Act.

-as an easement or right-of-way agent.
+or right-of-way agent.

 (d)The Commission will deliver a registration renewal